dekonoplyov/intellij_national_keymap_generator/README.md

 -k, --keymap path to keymap to process

 -r, --replacements path to replacements config
--o, --output path to output file
+-o, --output path to file when working with one keymap or to directory when working with whoel dir

 ### Config structure
 Json list with replacement dict: